 We are often led to believe dental decay and cavities are due to consuming too much sugar, which end up feeding the bacteria in our mouth leading to cavities.
-However, when we look at indigenous populations that consume lots of fruit and carbohydrates, and don't even floss or brush, we see an absence of cavities.
+While this definitely plays a large role, how well your teeth are able to deal with the bacteria has a lot to do with how strong your teeth are.

-When the tooth is strong because the body has ample minerals, it is much more resilient to damage from sugar-munching bacteria.
+When the tooth is strong because the body has ample minerals, it is much more resilient to damage from sugar-eating bacteria.
 (However, I am not suggesting you can stop brushing and flossing!)

 The key to cavity prevention is increasing mineral consumption and absorption.
 This is also essential for bone density, and healthy hair and nails.

 Here are my Top 6 Recommendations for improving mineral status:

 1. Increase intake of fresh vegetables, especially leafy greens.

 2. Soak, sprout, or ferment all grains, beans, nuts, and seeds to reduce the phytic acid levels (hemp seeds and macadamia nuts are the exception).

 3. Avoid/decrease mineral absorption blockers: caffeine, tannins, phosphoric acid (from pop), and too much salt; and increase mineral absorption enhancers like garlic and onions.